tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" border="true" filename="timedevelopingapis" ext_print="png" ext_web="png" alt="Most companies are new to API development" caption="Most companies are new to API development" %}

 It's astonishing that API development is so nascent in companies &mdash; "59% of organizations began developing APIs in the last five years."
-If you look at Smartbear's [*2016 State of API* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which surveyed 2,300 professionals, you find similar growth rates:
+If you look at Smartbear's [*The State of API 2016* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which surveyed 2,300 professionals, you find similar growth rates:

 > 42.1% of API providers have been providing/developing APIs for six years or more, while 51.5% began developing APIs in the last